jy19/CS418/README.md

 To run the mapping project:

-    python mapper.py genome_file reads_file
+    python mapper.py genome_file reads_file thread_count

+`thread_count` is the number of cores you'd like to run this program on (for speed-up purposes).
+Note: if any of the arguments are missing the program will fail.
 To output to a SAM file to use with samtools:

-    python mapper.py genome_file reads_file > file_name.sam
+    python mapper.py genome_file reads_file thread_count > file_name.sam

 To run the mapping project with errors:

-    python mapper.py genome_file reads_file kmer_size
+    python mapper.py genome_file reads_file thread_count kmer_size

 `kmer_size` is the size of the kmer a read will be broken down into for error handling.